Son of Pong

 As I laid in the hospital gurney, sure of my fate, I closed my eyes and heard him call me and when a boy hears his father call his name he runs.
 Maybe the nurses had bled me too much or maybe I was just a maniac alcoholic.
 Or maybe it was a ghost whispering into my ear because every room of every hospital in the world is haunted.

-I closed my eyes.
+I close my eyes.
 The pillows fall from out from underneath my head.
 The IV needle slides away.
 I open my eyes and I’m running, running fast, with strong, young legs.
-I run across the lawn, and throw the screen door open with a crash, and thunder down the stairs, and turn, and run under bleachers and I can hear cheers and see shadows on the gravel and I turn and my sneakers squeak on marble and I run faster, faster, faster, feet falling on concrete, then crunchy leaves, and I pull apart branches and push my way through a thicket and into sunlight and I tiptoe on rocks in a stream and hop on a mushroom and balance on a turtle and carefully jump into a pipe feet first and I land on the sidewalk covered in blue and red chalk and I run, I fly, I glide across the lawn and throw the screen door open with a crash and thunder down the stairs, and turn, and my dad is sitting there in his underwear and he looks at me and smiles and says, “Welcome home, son.”
+I run across the lawn, and throw the screen door open with a crash, and thunder down the stairs, and turn, and run under bleachers and I can hear cheers and see shadows on the gravel and I turn and my sneakers squeak on marble and I run faster, faster, faster, feet falling on concrete, then crunchy leaves, and I pull apart branches and push my way through a thicket and into sunlight and I tiptoe on rocks in a stream and hop on a mushroom and balance on a turtle and carefully jump onto a pipe feet first and I land on the sidewalk covered in blue and red chalk and I run, I fly, I glide across the lawn and throw the screen door open with a crash and thunder down the stairs, and turn, and my dad is sitting there in his underwear and he looks at me and smiles and says, “Welcome home, son.”

 I have a game on my phone where birds fling themselves at the walls of fortresses built by pigs.
 The birds are pissed off.
 It’s a fun game designed for a touch screen, which my dad could never have imagined.
 He would have loved it.
 The physics of the game are hypnotic and the action simple.
 I failed to destroy the pig fortress for a few minutes, then succeeded at toppling the walls.
 I played for the next two hours, until they wheeled me away.
 I was scanned, zapped and briefly irradiated.
 I was knocked unconscious as they jammed a tube inside of me and looked around.